SystemFw/blog/content/staging/paxos-failures.md

 Let's say we have 3 writers `{w1, w2, w3}` trying to write different
 values to an empty WOR made of 3 storage servers `{s1, s2, s3}`.

-All the writers start their write concurrently, and imagine that the first 3 events to happen are:
+All the writers start their writes concurrently, and imagine that the first 3 events to happen are:

 - `w1` writes `v1` to `s1`.